1.2 Verification Result

 import "github.com/verifyspeed/vs-go"

-// Decrypt the verification token
+// Verify and decrypt the verification token

-result, err := vs.DecryptVerificationToken(token, serverKey)
+result, err := vs.VerifyVerificationToken(token, serverKey)

 if err != nil {